SycamoreFox/SysTray/README.md

 ### What is SysTray?
 ![SysTray Animated](assets/SysTray.gif)<br>
-Systray is a little application that runs in Windows system tray, and provides you with some helpful information about the state of your machine.
+Systray is a little application that runs in the Windows system tray, and provides you with some helpful information about the state of your machine.

 **No spyware.
 No keyloggers.
 No cryptomining.
 No malware.
 No adware.
 No evil supervillians.**